PLX-m/scDMV/README.md

 dlt = scDMV_result$absd

 ```
-'chr3_8cVS8c_data.Rdata' is in the data folder.
+'chr3_8cVS8c_data.Rdata' is in the data folder and the raw data used in the simulation experiment and real data analysis are in raw_data.rar.

 ## Issues